What are Letters of Administration?

 “Mom died and I need to access her checking account so I can pay for her funeral.”

-All the bank tell heard was “mom died.” (followed by a suppressed panic attack)
+All the bank teller heard was “mom died.” (followed by a suppressed panic attack)

 In an instant, a manual or database is accessed to determine how to deal with bank accounts when the owner has died.
 The manual probably says “persistently ask for Letters of Administration or a court order until the heirs stop bugging you.”
 Humorous and annoying at the same time, the reality is that bankers, bank tellers, financial brokerage and life insurance representatives do not understand probate, much less Florida probate!

-Bottom line: Letters of Administration are only issued in Florida’s formal administration process (formal probate) and in many cases, summary administration orders are sufficient to distribute bank funds.
+- In many cases, “summary administration” orders are sufficient to distribute bank funds.
 Let your attorney make this determination before you jump to any conclusions on the kind of court documents that you need.